saibantes/Wiggles.RevisedPlanner.mod/README.md

 # RevisedPlanner for Diggles
+My biggest issues with the original game include the constantly unhappy gnomes and their inaptitude to just do the tasks I have ordered.
 This mod changes the behavior of the Diggles: Both the assignments during work and the activities during spare time are greatly revised.
 While I was at it, I also fixed some bugs.
 And added new bugs.
 ## work-time assignments